Responsible products and services policy statement

-As the UK’s biggest building society, we have a responsibility to offer products and services that not only meet the needs of our customers, provide fair value, and deliver good outcomes, but also support broader social and environmental issues.
+We are committed to designing, selling and managing products and services in a responsible and sustainable way.
+This includes offering products and services that meet the needs of our customers, provide fair value and deliver good outcomes, but also support broader social and environmental issues.

 What's on this page